Counselors 2023

 Andrey Boris Khesin

-Graduate Student, MITI have been at SigmaCamp since the very beginning.
-I am working on my PhD in Math at MIT.
-I am always open to chat about math, physics, or computer science!
-I greatly enjoy board games, puzzles, square dancing, and contra.
-I try to find time to play guitar, so if you want to jam together, let me know!
-My research is in quantum computing and quantum information theory.
-I am investigating how to efficiently present quantum error correcting codes in an understandable manner.
+Andrey is a Postdoctoral Fellow at Oxford University and has been at SigmaCamp since the very beginning.
+He completed his PhD in Mathematics at MIT.
+Andrey am always open to chat about math, physics, or computer science!
+He greatly enjoy board games, puzzles, square dancing, and contra.
+Andrey's research is in quantum computing and quantum information theory.
+He am investigating how to reformulate the study of quantum error-correcting codes by using graphs.

 Nikita Korobkov